Insurance Claims Investigations

 Expert opinions are necessary during some insurance claims investigations, particularly in complex construction or fire loss claims.
 However, they are often helpful in seemingly simple cases as well.
 Cases where potential liability seems low, but the damages claimed are high.
 Cases where the subjective claims do not correlate with the objective evidence presented.

-Whether the issue is liability, damages, or both, SBM attorneys are prepared to engage relevant experts to assist them in their investigations and evaluations.
-SBM attorneys use this knowledge to advise insurers on both the legal and technical aspects of every given claim.
+Whether the issue is liability, damages, or both, Barnes Maloney attorneys are prepared to engage relevant experts to assist them in their investigations and evaluations.
+Barnes Maloney attorneys use this knowledge to advise insurers on both the legal and technical aspects of every given claim.
 This allows an insurer to confidently deny liability or payment for damages on invalid claims, while also justifying an insurer’s payments on those claims which have been diligently determined to, in fact, be valid.